 The first step in getting started on Twitter is creating your account.
 When creating your account, it’s important to remember that your username—or as it’s called on Twitter: your “handle,” is outward facing and will be what the public uses to identify your business.

-You want your handle (@ItchyFingersWeb) to be around 10 – 15 characters so your customers can “mention” your business without using too many of the 140 they have to use.
+You want your handle (@ItchyFingersWeb) to be around 10 – 15 characters so your customers can “mention” your business without using too many of the 280 characters they now can use.